Why do people follow a high-protein diet?

 Our ethics, as we have seen, involve not killing, especially not killing animals.
 So, this makes it very difficult to eat an ethical high-protein/low-carb diet, since there is no low-carb plant food available.
 Thus, we are left with:

-- all of the above plus oils, nuts and seeds (high-carb/medium-fat/medium-protein)
+- All of the above plus oils, nuts and seeds (high-carb/medium-fat/medium-protein) for those who do sport that burns lots of energy.

-And here is some inspiration for those are still considering going vegan (natural/ethical):
+And here is some inspiration for those are still considering going vegan (or natural/ethical):

 How do you plan your meals as a vegan?
 Do you struggle with ill-health or weight problems?
 I would love to hear from you.